French Rite: Jurisdictions

-A fifth order has existed ever since the Rite's origins, and is first mentioned in the first version of its Regulations in 1801.
-It is practised by the Grand Orient de France, the Grande Loge Nationale Française and the Women's General Grand Chapter of France.
-Its main ritual (of the 80 rituals which Masons of this order have to study) is very close to that of the 28th Degree of the Ancient and Accepted Scottish Rite corresponding to the "Knight of the Sun".

 Spirituality

 The French Rite is often felt to be the most 'lay' rite of Freemasonry practiced within the Grand Orient de France, an adogmatic jurisdiction which removed such traditional elements as the Volume of the Sacred Law and all mention of the Grand Architect of the Universe from the rite.

 In the form practiced by the regular Grande Loge Nationale Française, it is the rite most similar to that of the 1717 Premier Grand Lodge [of London], one of the possible founding rites of Freemasonry, perpetuating several fundamentals (such as the position of columns J and B and of the candlesticks around the lodge carpet, the 2 brief blows and one longer blow, the moving of the right foot) which the "Antient" lodge later changed.